 The authors would like to acknowledge the Grady Health System, the Ponce de Leon Center Infectious Disease Program (IDP), the Emory University Center for AIDS Research and the patients who receive care at IDP.

-No potential conflict of interest was reported by the
+No potential conflict of interest was reported by the authors.

 Support for this work was provided by the National Institutes of Health, National Institute on Drug Abuse under [grant number L30 DA046878].
 The study also received support from the Center for AIDS Research, Emory University [grant number NIH/NIAID P30 AI050409].

 2. Reuben DB, Alvanzo AA, Ashikaga T, Bogat GA, Callahan CM, Ruffing V, et al. National Institutes of Health Pathways to Prevention Workshop: the role of opioids in the treatment of chronic pain.
 Annals of Internal Medicine.
 2015 Feb 17;162(4):295-300.